VadimV1/AWS-LAB/README.md

 ***Note that the process is documented in the *main.tf*, *alb.tf*,*acm.tf* file of the terraform config**

 # Step 3 - Creation of the DB

+Creation of the RDS is pretty straight forward, specify the login credentials and the type of instance you want.

+***Note that the process is documented in the **db.tf** file of the terraform config**

+# Step 4 - Creation of ECS instance